 Beautiful Signs for a Better Planet

-Vinyl refers to plastics based on polyvinyl-chloride, also referred to as PVC.
+Vinyl refers to plastics formed from polyvinyl-chloride, also referred to as PVC.
 Vinyl is a popular polymer plastic that can be found almost anywhere you look, from children’s toys to IV lines.
-Usually, PVC refers to the stiff and strong uses such as PVC pipes.
-Vinyl characterizes the floppy vinyl records, flexible tubes, and softer applications.
+Usually, PVC refers to the stiff and strong uses such as PVC pipes, whereas vinyl characterizes the floppy vinyl records, flexible tubes, and softer applications.
 For over fifty years, this cheap, flexible, and durable material has found its way into many areas of our life.

 Vinyl record albums are one of the first things that come to mind when people hear the word vinyl.
 And your assumption is correct—those records are made of vinyl!
 However, the extent to which we rely on vinyl in our daily lives extends far beyond music and house siding.
 And, unfortunately, the beauty of this plastic is only skin-deep.